An extensive guide to the best breakfast you could have in Spain

 Sweet Spanish breakfast foods like bizcochos are very popular to have with coffee and tea.

-A bizcocho is a sponge cake and they might be different for each part of Spain.
+A bizcocho is a sponge cake and might differ for each part of Spain.

-You can get a fruity bizcocho, flavored with some orange or lemon peel, a chocolate one, or you may prefer the one that contains nuts.
+You can get a fruity bizcocho, flavored with some orange or lemon peel, a chocolate one, or you may prefer one with nuts.

 Nevertheless, the plain Spanish sponge cake is made with flour, eggs, sugar, baking powder, and vanilla.